robinweser/bredon/README.md

 # Bredon

-Bredon is a modern CSS value parser in JavaScript.
+Bredon is a modern CSS value parser in JavaScript.<br>
-It uses very detailed nodes and provides as much information as possible for each value.
+It uses very detailed nodes and provides as much information as possible for each value.<br>
+You may also use it to transform the AST and generate new CSS values.

 <img alt="TravisCI" src="https://travis-ci.org/rofrischmann/bredon.svg?branch=master">
 <a href="https://codeclimate.com/github/rofrischmann/bredon/coverage"><img alt="Test Coverage" src="https://codeclimate.com/github/rofrischmann/bredon/badges/coverage.svg"></a>